 \section{Introduction}

-Advances in nanotechnology have revolutionized a broad spectrum of fields, with the development of tensile-loaded, thin-film mechanical devices playing a pivotal role in state-of-the-art force, acceleration, and displacement sensing \cite{Krause2012,Pratt2021,Manzaneque2022,Sanchez2012,Pate2020,halg2021membrane,reinhardt2016}.
+Advances in nanotechnology have revolutionized various fields, with the development of tensile-loaded, thin-film mechanical devices playing a pivotal role in state-of-the-art force, acceleration, and displacement sensing \cite{Krause2012,Pratt2021,Manzaneque2022,Sanchez2012,Pate2020,halg2021membrane,reinhardt2016}.
 Two approaches are used to boost the sensitivity of nanomechanical resonators under tensile loads.
-One approach fabricates the resonators using different thin-film materials in pursuit of films with low mechanical loss tangents resulting in higher intrinsic mechanical quality factors.
+One approach fabricates the resonators using different materials in pursuit of films with inherent high-stress and low mechanical loss tangents (i.e high mechanical quality factors).
 In room temperature environments, high-tensile amorphous silicon nitride (a-Si$_3$N$_4$) nanomechanical resonators have marked some of the best performing devices in ultra-sensitive mechanical detectors \cite{Verbridge2006,Norte2016,Ghadimi2018,Fedorov2020,Shin2021,Bereyhi2022}.
-Despite the fact that crystalline thin film materials (e.g. crystalline silicon (c-Si) \cite{Beccari2022}, crystalline silicon carbide (c-SiC) \cite{Romero2020,Klas2022}) and graphene are expected to have higher theoretical limits, their projected performance relies on having perfect crystal structures with no defects (e.g. edge defects).
-Additionally it is difficult to practically attain crystalline thin-films \cite{Romero2020,Beccari2022} which can be easily deposited, have good film isotropy \cite{Manjeshwar2022} and few lattice imperfections \cite{Romero2020,Beccari2022}.
-By nanostructuring edges into free-standing crystalline devices, one introduces a form of defect by exposing the edge of the crystal where fracture can initiate under high-tensile loads \cite{wu2021defective,Goldsche2018,cao2020elastic}.
+Crystalline thin film materials (e.g. crystalline silicon (c-Si) \cite{Beccari2022}, crystalline silicon carbide (c-SiC) \cite{Romero2020,Klas2022}) and graphene are expected to have higher theoretical limits, but their projected performance relies on having perfect crystal structures with no defects (incl. edge defects).
+Additionally it is difficult to attain crystalline films \cite{Romero2020,Beccari2022} which can be easily deposited, have good film isotropy \cite{Manjeshwar2022} and few lattice imperfections \cite{Romero2020,Beccari2022}.